sohumt123/Tickker/README.md

 ---

-Built with ❤️ using FastAPI, Next.js, and Chart.js
+Built with ❤️ using FastAPI, Next.js, Chart.js, and Yahoo Finance

+---

+*Ready to join the social investing revolution?
+Start by uploading your portfolio and see how you stack up against the market and your peers!*